Mahmoud Abbas

 Abbas with Russian president Vladimir Putin in Novo-Ogaryovo, Russia, 13 August 2024

-On 22 August 2015, Abbas announced his resignation as chairman of the Executive Committee of the PLO,[51] and subsequently called for an emergency meeting of the PNC to hold an election.
+In August 2015, Abbas announced his resignation as chairman of the executive committee of the PLO,[51] and subsequently called for an emergency meeting of the PNC to hold an election.
 The announcement drew criticisms and speculation as to his motives.[52][53]
 His proposed special session of the PNC was postponed indefinitely,[54] and he remains acting chairman of the PLC as of October 2023.

 In 2021, local elections in Palestine were held amidst a rift between Abbas and Hamas.[55]
 This was after he had indefinitely postponed the presidential election and parliamentary elections.[56]